gitter-badger/alibabacloud-sdk-php/README.md

 ## Opening Issues

-If you encounter a bug with `aliyun-sdk-php` we would like to hear about it.
+If you encounter a bug with `alibabacloud-sdk-php` we would like to hear about it.
 Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
-It’s helpful if you include the version of `aliyun-sdk-php`, PHP version and OS you’re using.
+It’s helpful if you include the version of `alibabacloud-sdk-php`, PHP version and OS you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.

 The GitHub issues are intended for bug reports and feature requests.
-For help and questions with using `aliyun-sdk-php` please make use of the resources listed in the Getting Help section.
+For help and questions with using `alibabacloud-sdk-php` please make use of the resources listed in the Getting Help section.
 There are limited resources available for handling issues and by keeping the list of open issues lean we can respond in a timely manner.

 ## Features